-6. In each portion of your PDP page, you can choose the desired web part.
+6. In each portion of your PDP, you can choose the desired Web Part.
 Click one of the Add a Web Part hyperlinks.

 7. Click the desired Category, click the desired Web Part, click the desired Field and click Add.

-The Project Web App category is a popular place to start when building PDP pages.
+The Project Web App category is a popular place to start when building PDPs.

-1. Your web part will be previewed in the area you previously selected.
+1. Your Web Part will be previewed in the area you previously selected.

-2. Click another Add a Web Part hyperlink and repeat step 7 until all the web parts are filled in.
+2. Click another Add a Web Part hyperlink and repeat step 7 until all the Web Parts are filled in.

-3. On the Page tab, click Stop Editing to finish the PDP page.
+3. On the Page tab, click Stop Editing to finish the PDP.

-4. On the Navigate up Arrow, click Project Detail Pages and notice your new page is listed.
+4. On the Navigate up Arrow, click Project Detail Pages and see your new page listed.

 New PDPs are automatically assigned the Project type.
-You can change this by editing the properties of the PDP page.
+You can change this by editing the properties of the PDP.

 Modifying and Deleting PDPs

-As your organization’s use of Project Server evolves, you will probably discover a need to further refine your PDP pages.
-This could involve modifying a page or deleting a page that is no longer needed.
-Becoming skilled in both of these areas will allow you to make changes relatively quickly and your Project Server administrator will be freed up to perform other tasks.
+As your organization’s use of Project Server evolves, you probably will discover a need to further refine your PDPs.
+This could involve modifying a page or deleting one that is no longer needed.
+Becoming skilled in both of these areas will allow you to make changes relatively quickly and will free up your Project Server administrator to perform other tasks.

-To Modify a PDP page:
+To modify a PDP:

 1. On the Quick Launch, click Server Settings.